In Pandemic Downturn, Canada's Drive For Guaranteed Basic Income Picks Up Speed

 A group of economists from Quebec in a 2012 research paper warned that the policy could pose a disincentive to work and could actually increase poverty rates.

 Additionally, Mike Moffatt, a professor of economics at the University of Western Ontario, is one of a number of critics voicing that basic income could lead to cuts that make people worse off.
-"In short, it would make the lives of many of the most marginalized and vulnerable citizens worse, particularly if they have a disability or a medical condition such as diabetes," wrote Moffatt, basing his comments on his analysis of the Ontario pilot project.
+"In short, it would make the lives of many of the most marginalized and vulnerable citizens worse, particularly if they have a disability or a medical condition such as diabetes," Moffatt wrote, basing his comments on his analysis of the Ontario pilot project.

 Despite these potential issues, the idea is gaining popularity among everyday Canadians, though with caveats.
-An Angus Reid Institute opinion poll in June found 59% of respondents supported a basic annual income of up to CAD $30,000 (U.S. $22,849).
+An Angus Reid Institute opinion poll in June found 59% of respondents supported a basic annual income of up to CA$30,000 ($22,849).
 A majority said that the rich should foot the bill, but most of the higher earners polled were unwilling to pay more taxes to fund it.

 Meanwhile, an online petition in September by the Canadian Initiative for Basic Income garnered nearly 22,000 signatures.